giordanon/giordanon/README.md

 ### Hi there 👋

 I am a PhD student at Kansas State University.
 My current area of research aims to determine agronomic, genetic, human, and social aspects of sustainably reducing wheat yield gaps.
+Visit my website to learn more about my resarch projects: https://giordanon.github.io/

 I’m enthusiastic about using Bayesian statistics as a tool towards probabilistic inference for agriculture challenges!